Yanis002/SaucisseTracker/README.md

     - ``config/``: the tracker's configurations data, currently only hosting one example config file (not packed when building)
     - ``res/``: the program's resources (packed when building)
     - ``temp/``: working folder only used for zip archives, created automatically when the program starts and deleted automatically when it's closing
+    - ``tools/``: collection of tools to use when making your own configuration

 ## State File Structure